hijimyu/hijimyu.github.io/README.md

 ## Welcome to Jim's Webpage on GitHub

+Would you like to create your own website?
+If so, follow the breadcrumbs...
+1. Create an account in [GitHub](https://github.com/) ~5 min
+2.
+3.

 I use the [editor on GitHub](https://github.com/hijimyu/hijimyu.github.io/edit/master/README.md) to maintain the content for my website.

 Whenever I commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in my site, from the content in my Markdown files.